learn-co-curriculum/python-p3-mock-challenge-national-parks/README.md

 - `NationalPark total_visits()`
   - Returns the total number of times a park has been visited
+  - Returns `0` if the park has no visits
 - `NationalPark best_visitor()`
   - Returns the Visitor instance that has visited that park the most
+  - Returns `None` if the park has no visitors

 #### Visitor

 - `Visitor total_visits_at_park()`
   - Receives a NationalPark instance as argument
   - Returns the total number of times a visitor visited the park passed in as argument
-  - Returns 0 if the visitor has never visited the park
+  - Returns `0` if the visitor has never visited the park

 ### Bonus: Aggregate and Association Method